BLACK FRIDAY SALE

 Cash basis of accounting examples

 An example of cash basis accounting would be a small retail store that purchases products from a supplier.
-The store would recognize the expense only once the product payment has been made rather than when they receive the goods.
+The store would recognize the expense only once the product payment has been made rather than when it receives the goods.

 Another example of cash basis accounting would be a service-based business that provides services to its customers on credit terms.
 In this case, the income would only be recognized once payment has been received from the customer.